Weight Loss Story

 A fair weather runner, I had stopped running and exercising altogether by the winter of 2007 and that post-baby weight had crept back on.
 My wake up call came after Christmas that year when the scale said 165, my post partum weight following the delivery of each baby.
 When I realized I weighed as much as I did following the birth of each of my daughters and did not just have a baby – I knew it was time to get serious.

 I used the start of the new year and the approach of my 29th birthday as motivation to lose the weight and get back into shape.
 The kids were getting older and I felt like I had room in my life to start taking better care of myself again.
 I had noticed that I was beginning to feel OLD and I didn’t like it.
 I was always achy.
 I couldn’t crouch down for more than a few seconds without my legs feeling like they were going to collapse underneath me.
 I would hear myself groan while rolling over just to get out of bed.
-I was always tired and had no energy.
-I blamed it on two pregnancies and breastfeeding and the demands of caring for two small children – but the reality was I was carrying around a lot of extra weight and it was finally time to do something about it.
+I was always tired and had very little energy.
+I blamed it on two pregnancies and breastfeeding and the demands of caring for two small children – but the reality was I was carrying around a lot of extra weight and it was time to do something about it.

 With the big 3-0 uncomfortably close, I remember thinking “ok, it really is all downhill from here if I don’t do something about this now.”
 This was not the kind of mother I wanted to be or the kind of example I wanted to set for my kids.
 I didn’t just want to lose weight – I wanted to be healthy and energetic and feel like my old (young) self again.

 By February of 2008 and tipping the scales at 165 pounds, I started working out a few days a week.
-My routine included various cardio equipment at my local fitness center, swimming laps in their pool, doing Pilates DVD’s at home and running through my neighborhood streets as time allowed.
+My routine included various cardio equipment at my local fitness center, swimming laps in their pool, doing Pilates DVD’s at home during nap time and running through my neighborhood streets as time allowed.
 In the spring I added cycling back into my fitness regime and was working out about 4 – 5 days a week.
-By May I was down to 152 pounds, the weight I’d always reach and plateau – and per usual, I plateaued here once again.
+By May I was down to 152 pounds, the weight I’d always reach and plateau – and as usual, I plateaued here once again.

 A Real Turning Point